Robinhood vs WealthFront in 2026

 - Cryptocurrencies

-Robinhood doesn’t have managed accounts, but it does provide some investment advice for IRAs.
+Robinhood does not have managed accounts, although the broker-dealer does offer limited, one-time investment guidance for IRAs.

-Wealthfront is different.
-It only offers managed accounts and focuses on automated trading using a limited selection of ETFs.
-It also offers a Stock Investing Account, which lets customers invest in individual stocks, though it’s not full self-directed trading.
+Wealthfront is almost the opposite of Robinhood.
+It offers only managed accounts.
+Its best-known service is its robo program, which uses automated trading with a small list of ETFs.
+Wealthfront also has a Stock Investing Account, which is a limited-discretion account that lets customers invest in individual stocks.
+It is not full self-directed trading, though.

-Like Robinhood, Wealthfront has individual taxable and retirement accounts, but Wealthfront also offers joint accounts, trust accounts, and 529 plans.
+Like Robinhood, Wealthfront has both taxable and retirement accounts.
+Wealthfront goes a step further by offering joint accounts, trust accounts, and 529 plans.

 Winner: Debatable